**Trigger warning: narrative contains mentions of assault and harassment.

 I didn’t think about beauty the day I received my graduate degree.
 I never took out my compact when I helped my volleyball team achieve a victory.
 The last thing on my mind when I met my goddaughter for the first time was my level of cuteness.
 My hair was a knotted, nappy mess the day I typed the last line of the first book I wrote.

 ‘Pretty’ has not played a major role in any of my successes.

 In an ideal world, there would be less emphasis on attractiveness.
 We wouldn’t have conflicting perceptions of beauty and sex appeal jammed down our throats.
 At times, I wish men could spend a week in our shoes to get a taste of how women move through the world.
 Being ‘on fleek‘ all the time is a fucking ordeal.
 It’s why we need more sanctuaries where we can be whatever the hell we want, and not have to think about the physical.

-There’s enough peril in the world.
-We are in dire need of more safe harbours—where being pretty does not matter.
+More than anything, we are in dire need of safe harbours—where being pretty does not matter.